tsa-ml/tsa-ml/README.md

 ## Contributing

 Thanks for your interest in contributing!
-There are many ways to get involved; start by sending us an email to email address listed above or access more information on our [official website](https://www.tsa-ml.org).
+There are many ways to get involved; start by sending us an email to the above email address.